 The first thing most professional portfolio managers do before making any trade decisions is assess current market conditions.
 That is why they get to the office well before the markets open to digest all new information and its impact on current prices.
 They also typically have access to analytic tools to process all this information.
-Ripsaw® provides robust tools that capture what the stock and bond markets are offering at this instant for future expected return and risk dimensions.
+Ripsaw® provides robust wealth management tools that capture what the stock and bond markets are offering at this instant for future expected return and risk dimensions.

 Our objective is to gather and provide information that will improve the performance of your investment decisions.
 For example, we would certainly like to know how risky the stock market is going forward?
 What is the current compensation for moving cash into the stock market now?
 How risky are long-term government bonds, investment grade corporate bonds, high yield corporate bonds, and mortgage-backed securities today?
 What is the current compensation for taking on risk in each of these sectors?
 How much risk reduction (diversification) will I get from allocating wealth across these sectors?